Developer Guide

 - Every component is able to get access and modify the

-in one class by a developer can cause unexpected behavior when another developer is using the samestatic state
+static state, the modification done to astatic statein one class by a developer can cause unexpected behavior when another developer is using the samestatic statein other components.

 - Every component is able to get access and modify the